pret/pokeemerald/INSTALL.md

 Otherwise, ask for help on Discord or IRC (see [README.md](README.md)), or continue reading below for [Windows instructions using Cygwin](#windows-cygwin).

 ## Windows (Cygwin)
-1. If devkitPro is **not installed**, or is installed but without the GBA Development component, then follow the instructions used to [install devkitPro](#installing-devkitpro) for the msys2 setup before continuing. *Remember to not continue following the msys2 instructions by mistake!*
+1. If devkitARM is **not installed**, then follow the instructions used to [install devkitARM](#installing-devkitarm) for the msys2 setup before continuing. *Remember to not continue following the msys2 instructions by mistake!*

 2.
     - If Cygwin is **not installed**, or does not have all of the required packages installed, then go to [Installing Cygwin](#installing-cygwin).
-    - If Cygwin is installed, but **is not configured to work with devkitPro**, then go to [Configuring devkitPro for Cygwin](#configuring-devkitpro-for-cygwin).
+    - If Cygwin is installed, but **is not configured to work with devkitARM**, then go to [Configuring devkitARM for Cygwin](#configuring-devkitarm-for-cygwin).
     - Otherwise, **open Cygwin** and go to [Choosing where to store pokeemerald (Cygwin)](#choosing-where-to-store-pokeemerald-cygwin)

 ### Installing Cygwin